Difficulty level: Easy

 ssh [email protected] Password: 69507506099645486568

-Now we have a foothold on the box, we can run a basic command to see what is available to us:
+Now we have a foothold on the box, we can run a basic command to see if any sudo privileges are available to us:

 We can see that we have access to run the /usr/bin/strace command, which we can take advantage of to escalate our privileges.